Ghostopheles/LibAdvFlight/README.md

     print("Player has taken off!");
 end

-LibAdvFlight.RegisterCallback(Events.ADV_FLYING_START, OnAdvFlyStart);
+--- Using the provided API function LibAdvFlight.RegisterCallback(Events.ADV_FLYING_START, OnAdvFlyStart);

+-- Using the global EventRegistry EventRegistry:RegisterCallback(Events.ADV_FLYING_START, OnAdvFlyStart);
 ```

 ## API

 ### Events
-All event names can be found in `LibAdvFlight.Events`.
+All events can be found in `LibAdvFlight.Events`.
 Event args will be listed beneath any events that include them.

 ##### Advanced Flying Enable State
-Whether or not the player is *able* to advanced fly.
+Whether or not the player is *able* to advanced fly. i.e. player is mounted on an advanced flying mount.
 - `ADV_FLYING_ENABLED`: Advanced flying has been enabled.
 This fires when the player mounts up on an advanced flyable mount, or when using Soar as a Dracthyr.
 - `ADV_FLYING_DISABLED`: Advanced flying has been disabled.
 Occurs when the player dismounts, or if the zone is not advanced flyable.
 - `ADV_FLYING_ENABLE_STATE_CHANGED`: Advanced flying enable state has changed.
 This acts as a 'toggle', useful if you would rather register one event instead of both `ADV_FLYING_{ENABLED | DISABLED}`.
-    - `advFlyingEnabled` - `boolean`: Indicates the new advanced flying enable state.
+    - `isAdvFlyEnabled` - `boolean`: Indicates the new advanced flying enable state.

 ##### Advanced Flying State
 Whether the player is actively using advanced flight or not (flying or grounded, essentially).